bootsman123/nao_utils/README.md

 # Nao Experiment
 Code used for an experiment with our Nao.
 It is not functional yet, though should become in the next few weeks.
+Furthermore, it contains many pieces of old code which should be removed anytime soon as well.

 ## Basic usage
 To start the 'Setup Interface':